andrew/ultimate-awesome/README.md

 - [awesome-python-decorator](https://github.com/lord63/awesome-python-decorator) - A curated list of awesome python decorator resources.
 - [awesome-emdl](https://github.com/csarron/awesome-emdl) - Embedded and mobile deep learning research resources.
 - [awesome-qa](https://github.com/seriousran/awesome-qa) - 😎 A curated list of the Question Answering (QA).
+- [awesome-chatgpt-dataset](https://github.com/voidful/awesome-chatgpt-dataset) - Unlock the Power of LLM: Explore These Datasets to Train Your Own ChatGPT!.
 - [awesome-gists](https://github.com/vsouza/awesome-gists) - A collection of amazing gists.
 - [awesome-ai-coding](https://github.com/wsxiaoys/awesome-ai-coding) - Awesome AI Coding.
 - [awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more.
 All you should know about Flutter development!.